-Mr Mansell, Mr Charles and Mr Dowd all served as independent non-executive Directors in 2016.
-Mr Cox, Ms Farrell, Ms Fisher and Mr Trott, who are all executives of Rio Tinto, also served as non-executive Directors during the period.
+Mr Mansell, Mr Charles and Mr Dowd all served as independent non-executive Directors throughout 2017.
+Ms Fisher, Ms Kaufman and Mr Trott, who are current executives of Rio Tinto, also served as non-executive Directors during the period.
+Ms Sutton was an executive Director and held the position of Chief Executive until 2 August 2017.
+On 2 August 2017, Ms Sutton resigned as a Director and Chief Executive.
+Mr Arnold was elected as a Director and Chief Executive on the same date.